themodernmonk7/themodernmonk7/README.md

 - 🌱 I’m currently learning **TypeScript and NextJs**

-- 👨‍💻 All of my projects are available at my portfolio website [themodernmonk7](https://themodernmonk7.netlify.app/)
+- 👨‍💻 All of my projects are available at my portfolio website [www.themodernmonk7.vercel.app](https://themodernmonk7.vercel.app/)

 - 💬 Ask me about **ReactJs, Redux toolkit (RTK) and NodeJs and ExpressJs**

-- 📫 How to reach me **kumaravishek2015@gmail.com**
+- 📫 How to reach me **[Mail](mailto:kumaravishek2015@gmail.com)**

-- ⚡ Fun fact **I was NEET aspirant and was preparing for medical entrance exam to become a doctor.**
+- ⚡ Fun fact **I was a NEET aspirant and was preparing for medical entrance exam to become a doctor.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">